Matthew Sluka

-Matthew Sluka is an American college football quarterback for the James Madison Dukes.
-He previously played for the Holy Cross Crusaders and the UNLV Rebels.
+Matthew Sluka is an American football quarterback.
+He played college football for the Holy Cross Crusaders, UNLV Rebels, and James Madison Dukes.

 Early life

 Sluka grew up in Locust Valley, New York and attended Kellenberg Memorial High School, where he played football, lacrosse, and basketball.
-As a junior, he passed for 984 yards and 10 touchdowns while also rushing for 1,619 yards and 24 touchdowns as Kellenberg went undefeated; he was named Class A 2nd team all-state quarterback by the New York State Sportswriters Association.
+As a junior, he passed for 984 yards and 10 touchdowns, while also rushing for 1,619 yards and 24 touchdowns as Kellenberg went undefeated.
+He was named Class A 2nd team all-state quarterback by the New York State Sportswriters Association.
 As a senior, Sluka led the Firebirds to a second straight undefeated season, completing 74 of 101 pass attempts for 1,203 yards and 14 touchdowns and rushing for 1,131 yards and 22 touchdowns.
 He was named Class A 1st team all-state quarterback by the NYSSWA.

 Although Sluka was recruited to play college lacrosse by several high-level NCAA Division I programs, he enrolled at the Peddie School for a postgraduate year in hopes of being recruited to play college football.